szabgab/meet-os.rs/docs/DESIGN.md

 * store in the database
 * send email with a link containing the validation code to user.

-* When the user clicks on link, mark the user in the db as validated, remove the code, save validation timestamp.
+* When the user clicks on link:
+* mark the user in the db as validated
+* remove the code
+* save validation timestamp
 * TODO: set an expiration on the code

 **Reset password process**
-* User fills email, we generate code save the code in the db and send email to user
+* User fills email, we generate validation code; save the code in the db and send email to user.
-* User clicks on the email link with the code and arrives to the site, we check if we have a user with that code and get the user, create form with the uid the code and a place for the new password
+* User clicks on the link with the code in the email and arrives to the site, we check if we have a user with that code and get the user, create form with the `uid` the `code` and a place for the new `password`.
-* User fills the new password we verify that the supplied id and code belong together and if the password is good.
+* User fills the new password we verify that the supplied `id` and `code` belong together and if the password is good.
 Then save the password and remove the code from the db.

+**Login**
+* User types in email and password, we compare it to the hashed password in the database.
+* Set a cookie.

+**Logout**
+* On click on the logout link.
+* Remove the cookie.

 **Create group**
 * Only the Site Admin can create groups.